-Pierce County is moving to Phase 2 on Feb.
-1.
+Pierce County is in Phase 2.

 Get Virtual Help